the intergovernmental organization through which Member States act together

 Moving from a 1-axis to a 3-axis interferometer has improved the voltage to velocity signal-to-noise ratio by a factor of 10.

-One of the properties of the system is that the magnets and the air gap are completely screened by a high permeability iron yoke.
-This should considerably reduce the level of external electromagnetic perturbations detected by the coil.
+Due to the geometry of the system, the magnets and the air gap are completely screened by the high permeability iron yoke.
+This considerably reduces the level of external electromagnetic perturbations detected by the coil.
 The symmetry of the circuit with respect to the horizontal plane helps to improve the uniformity of the flux density in the air gap.
+The uniformity of the vertical profile of the flux density in the air gap was measured to be below 1 × 10-4 within the working length of 40 mm.

 Magnetic field alignment